darktorres/Piwigo/SECURITY.md

 - vulnerability description
 - reproduction steps

 You will receive a response from us within 72 hours.
-If the issue is confirmed we will then work on fixing it and release a new fixed version of Piwigo, following these steps:
+If the issue is confirmed, we will then work on fixing it and release a new fixed version of Piwigo, following these steps:

 - Confirm the problem and determine the affected versions.